TamtamHero/fw-fanctrl/README.md

 This is a simple Python service for Linux that drives Framework Laptop's fan(s) speed according to a configurable speed/temp curve.
 Its default configuration targets very silent fan operation, but it's easy to configure it for a different comfort/performance trade-off.
 Its possible to specify two separate fan curves depending on whether the Laptop is charging/discharging.
-Under the hood, it uses [ectool](https://gitlab.howett.net/DHowett/ectool) to change parameters in FrameWork's embedded controller (EC).
+Under the hood, it uses [ectool](https://gitlab.howett.net/DHowett/ectool) to change parameters in Framework's embedded controller (EC).

-It is compatible with all kinds of 13" and 16" models, both AMD/Intel CPUs and with or without discrete GPU.
+It is compatible with all kinds of 13" and 16" models, both AMD/Intel CPUs, with or without a discrete GPU.

 # Install
 For NixOS this repo contains an Flake.
 You could add it to your config like this: